touying-typ/touying/src/core.typ

 /// Touying can integrate with `mitex` to display math equations.
 /// You can use `#touying-mitex` to display math equations with pause and meanwhile.
 ///
+/// Example:
+///
-/// #example(```
+/// ```typst
 /// #touying-mitex(mitex, `
 ///   f(x) &= \pause x^2 + 2x + 1  \\
 ///       &= \pause (x + 1)^2  \\
 /// `)
-/// ```)
+/// ```
 ///
-/// - `mitex` is the mitex function.
-You can import it by code like `#import "@preview/mitex:0.2.3": mitex`
+/// - mitex (function): The mitex function.
+You can import it by code like `#import "@preview/mitex:0.2.3": mitex`.
 ///
-/// - `block` is a boolean indicating whether the equation is a block.
+/// - block (boolean): A boolean indicating whether the equation is a block.
 Default is `true`.
 ///
-/// - `numbering` is the numbering of the equation.
+/// - numbering (none, string): The numbering of the equation.
 Default is `none`.
 ///
-/// - `supplement` is the supplement of the equation.
+/// - supplement (string): The supplement of the equation.
 Default is `auto`.
 ///
-/// - `body` is the content of the equation.
-It should be a string, a raw text or a function that receives `self` as an argument and returns a string.
+/// - body (string, content, function): The content of the equation.
+It should be a string, a raw text, or a function that receives `self` as an argument and returns a string.
+///
+/// -> content
 #let touying-mitex(block: true, numbering: none, supplement: auto, mitex, body) = utils.label(
   metadata((
     kind: "touying-mitex",